-Maria was born in the Netherlands, 46 years ago.
-She spent seven years of her life abroad, meeting people and doing the weirdest jobs to earn her keep (all legal, of course).
-In 2004, she was lucky enough to move to York in the United Kingdom, an amazing city, not only for its medieval houses, but also for the many ‘characters’ that call it home, quite a few of who became her friends.
-Inspired by the beautiful architecture and fascinating history of York, Maria wrote her first two books – Romans, Vikings, Churches and Chocolate and From Dissenters to Fire Engines.
+I was born in the Netherlands, but spent seven years of my life abroad, meeting people and doing the weirdest jobs to earn my keep (all legal, of course).
+In 2004, I was lucky enough to move to York in the United Kingdom.
+An amazing city, not only for its medieval houses, but also for the many ‘characters’ that call it home, quite a few of whom became my friends.
+Inspired by the beautiful architecture and fascinating history of York, I wrote my first two books – Romans, Vikings, Churches and Chocolate and From Dissenters to Fire Engines.

-Besides living in York, Maria lived in Australia for two years and in New Zealand for six months.
-On top of that, she worked on two container ships.
-The trips on these ships inspired her to write two more books – Time Zones, Containers and Three Square Meals a Day, and its sequel More Stories of Time Zones and Containers.
-Time Zones is the only of her books so far that has been translated into Dutch.
+Besides living in York, I lived in Australia for two years and in New Zealand for six months.
+On top of that, I worked on two container ships.
+The trips on these ships inspired me to write two more books – Time Zones, Containers and Three Square Meals a Day, and its sequel More Stories of Time Zones and Containers.
+Time Zones is the only one of my books so far that has been translated into Dutch.

-- Maria’s Favourite Book: Dog Rock by David Foster, a fantastic surreal murder mystery (or is it?)
+- My favourite book: Dog Rock by David Foster, a fantastic surreal murder mystery (or is it?)

-- Maria’s Favourite TV-show: Corner Gas, these guys just love to play with words
+- My favourite TV-show: Corner Gas, these guys just love to play with words

 - My favourite film: Back to the Future trilogy

 - My favourite space craft: The ESA comet hunter Rosetta and its lander Philae

 To follow my Dutch blog go to www.mariastaal.nl.